kmlasharma/WildCards/README.md

 * Starting context:
    * You are in the container having run `docker-compose run project`, and have run `app`
 * Testing Instructions:
-   * When prompted to enter a pml file, enter any PML file (e.g `test.pml`).
+   * When prompted to enter a PML file, enter any PML file (e.g `test.pml`).
    * When you are asked what operation you would like to complete, select 'Save PML to File' by entering '7'.
    * You will then be asked what you would like to name the saved file.
-   * It will then be saved in the same directory as the other pml files.
+   * It will then be saved in the same directory as the other PML files.
    * If you want to read the file, quit the application by entering '11' when prompted.
 Then you can run `vim <FILE_NAME>` where `<FILE_NAME>` is the name of the file that you saved to.